LATIN AND SWING BASIC STEP RHYTHM PATTERNS

 Quick Quick Triple time Quick Quick Triple time

 There are many forms of swing dancing.
 Single Swing is done to fast music, such as "Rock Around the Clock."
 Triple Swing is done to medium tempo music.
 Finally, West Coast Swing is done to the slowest swing music which has a "bluesy" sound.
-Swing and the other dances listed here (which are Latin dances) are all "related" through their connection to Jazz.
+Swing and the Latin dances listed here are all musically "related" through their connection to Jazz.

 Note: The "quicks" get one beat each and the "slows" get two beats in all patterns above.

-Also: At this link https://youtu.be/c2zXnvWdUFE you can see segments of a Latin Dance program done for Florida Southern College by DanceInTime.
+Also: In this video you can see segments of a Latin Dance program done for Florida Southern College by DanceInTime.
 The rhythms of Salsa, Merengue, and Bachata were shown and demonstrated.
 Differences in the sound of the music for these dances was also explained.
 (For example, Merengue music generally pounds out a steady beat.)
 The program concluded with some dance instruction.

 If this subject of rhythm is still confusing, you can contact Barbsays5678@gmail.com to inquire about rhythm workshops.